 Inspectors should treat minor nonconformance’s in the same manner as minor violations with respect to documentation and screening for significance.

-Appendix E contains the definition screening criteria for minor violations/nonconformances and examples of violations/nonconformances that have been categorized as minor.
+Appendix E contains the definition and screening criteria for minor violations/nonconformances and examples of violations/nonconformances that have been categorized as minor.
 Inspectors may use these examples to help understand the threshold for classification of findings.
-The inspectors will review the corrective action to ensure the minor violation/nonconformance is documented in the vendor’s corrective action program and that the problem statement adequately captures the violation/nonconformance.
-It is not expected for the vendor to correct the minor violation/noncompliance before the end of the inspection.
+The inspectors will review the corrective action to ensure the minor violation/nonconformance is documented in the vendor’s/applicant’s corrective action program and that the problem statement adequately captures the violation/nonconformance.
+It is not expected for the vendor/applicant to correct the minor violation/noncompliance before the end of the inspection.

 For screening a potential finding for minor violations/nonconformances, the inspectors should consider whether the potential finding has very minimal or no safety regulatory impact of any kind; or whether there isn’t an adequate regulatory basis to support it.
 Minor issues that are isolated or programmatic and non-repetitive should be entered into the vendor’s/applicant’s corrective action program and documented in the inspection report at the discretion of the inspection team leader.
 Similarly, those CARs opened in response to minor violations/nonconformances should be listed in the list of documents reviewed.

 Non-Cited Violations (NCVs).
 Guidance in Section 2.3.2 of the NRC Enforcement Policy describes the circumstances for consideration of issuing an NCV for SL IV violations.
-When the NRC applies this enforcement discretion, the report shall briefly describe the circumstances of the violation, the vendor's corrective actions, and the following statement: "This non-repetitive, vendor/-identified and corrected violation is being treated as an NCV, consistent with Section 2.3.2 of the NRC Enforcement Policy."
+When the NRC applies this enforcement discretion, the report shall briefly describe the circumstances of the violation, the vendor's/applicant’s corrective actions, and the following statement: "This non-repetitive, vendor/applicant-identified and corrected violation is being treated as an NCV, consistent with Section 2.3.2 of the NRC Enforcement Policy."

 Non-Escalated Enforcement Actions.
-Most violations of low significance, but thanminor, fall into the SL IV category.
-SL IV Violations involve failures to meet regulatory requirements, such as failures to meet one or more QA criteria of Appendix B to 10 CFR Part 50 (for applicants) or 10 CFR Part 21 (for applicants, and vendors) not amounting to Severity Level I, II, or III violations that have thanminor safety or environmental significance.
+Most violations of low significance, but more-than-minor, fall into the SL IV category.
+SL IV Violations involve failures to meet regulatory requirements, such as failures to meet one or more QA criteria of Appendix B to 10 CFR Part 50 (for applicants) or 10 CFR Part 21 (for applicants, and vendors) not amounting to Severity Level I, II, or III violations that have more-than-minor safety or environmental significance.
 Nonconformances are also considered non-escalated enforcement actions.
 Non-escalated enforcement actions follow a similar format and require a similar level of report detail.

 The NRC sends an NOV or NON that it dispositions as non-escalated with the inspection report.
 The cover letter for reports that include non-escalated enforcement actions should follow the appropriate NRC Enforcement Manual guidance and Appendix A of this IMC.